Nirovision/mimiron/README.md

 When all of your Terraform config is completely modular, the only sane way to manage variables is to store them inside a `variables.tfvars` file and pass that along when you run `terraform apply -var-file=variables.tf`... but where do you store `variables.tfvars`?

 Our MVP approach is to store variables inside a separate git repository.
-Then, inside the Terraform deployments repo, create a link between the two via `git submodules`, making sure specifying the commit SHA.
+Inside the Terraform deployments repo, create a link between the two via `git submodules`, making sure to specify the commit SHA.

-This approach is super simple and works but it can be quite cumbersome to when you want to make updates.
+This approach is super simple and works but it can be quite cumbersome when you want to make updates.
 Mimiron provides a few commands to help automate the cumbersome tasks away.

 ## Installation